byhow/matters-forum/proposal.md

 - Next.js + server actions
 - Drizzle + supabase for backend
-- Clerk + some web3 account verification/signature library
+- Clerk for metamask sign-in

 For an MVP, let's start with: